 The Organization occupies, without charge, premises owned by the City of Dearborn.
-The fair rental value of \$46,000 is recognized in the accompanying statement of functional expenses under utilities and rental expenses, and statement of activities under other donations for both the years ended December 31, 2022 and 2021.
-There was no lease in place for this location as of both December 31, 2022 and 2021.
+The fair rental value of \$46,000 is recognized in the accompanying statement of functional expenses under utilities and rental expenses, and statement of activities under other donations for both the years ended December 31, 2023 and 2022.